Leandro-Bertoluzzi/remote-cnc/README.md

 More info about Alembic usage [here](https://alembic.sqlalchemy.org/en/latest/tutorial.html).

-if you are using `docker compose`, you can run the following commands to apply database migrations and seed it:
+if you are using `docker compose`, you can run the following commands to apply database migrations and seeder:

 ```bash
 $ docker exec remote-cnc-api bash -c "cd core && alembic upgrade head"